 - A Legacy with Layers of History over 600 Years

 - The original shapes of the gate towers and main wall are intact, providing a clear look at the traditions followed at the time of construction.
-Currently, 12.854km of the original 18.627km wall has been preserved or restored, making this the longest among the traditional city walls that remain around the world.
-The foundations for some of the unrestored parts endure as well.
-The Joseon dynasty lasted for around five centuries, the longest Confucian dynasty in all of East Asia, and Hanyangdoseong protected the Joseon capital during all that time.
+Currently, 14.5km of the original 18.627km wall has been preserved or restored, making this one of the longest among the traditional city walls that remain around the world.
+The foundations for some of the the unrestored parts survive as well.
+The Joseon Dynasty lasted for around five centuries, the longest Confucian dynasty in all of East Asia, and Hanyangdoseong protected the Joseon capital during all that time.
 Moreover, repair and reconstruction projects were conducted periodically during Joseon, and these were detailed in written records that survive, while the wall itself provides physical evidence of the wall-building techniques and styles employed at different times.

 - A Cultural Legacy Built in Harmony with the Earth

 - The location of the Hanyangdoseong was decided according to the theories of geomancy and the topography of Korean Peninsula, while the walls follow the ridgelines between the four inner mountains.
 The walls were built of stone and supported from behind by layered soil and rock that gently slopes to blend into the landscape.
 The walls’ use of the natural terrain, the contours of the four inner mountains, and the look of the wall on both sides combine for wonderfully scenic view in an urban area.